$4 Per Gallon Gas: From Apocalypse to Necessary Evil Tax in 4 Short Years?

 Over the next two years (2009-2010) gas prices went right back up to around $2.75-$3 and leveled out.
 2011 and 2012 have brought prices up to the mid to high $3′s.
 And 2012 has seen the return of $4 per gallon.
 Here’s how the historical price of gas looks over the last 7 years:

 The country’s response a few years ago to the high demand for fuel efficient vehicles brought a wave of more fuel efficient smaller vehicles that are just now hitting the market.
-2012′s most fuel efficient cars are all hybrids.
+The most fuel efficient cars are all hybrids and electrics.
 There were only a few back in 2008.
 On top of that, for non-hybrids, the new gold standard is 29 city, and 40 mpg highway – a full 8 mpg higher than just a few years ago.

 Sadly, there’s been limited demand for these vehicles, as seen in a list of the best selling vehicles of 2012: